isysd-mirror/io-http-iramiller.com/content/about.md

 type = "siteMain"
 +++

 ### Deginner is an open source software development company with a focus on decentralized, trustless technology and public blockchains.
-All of our projects are open source, and can be mixed and matched to create a wide variety of services and user experiences.
+All of our projects are free to use, modify, and extend, but we also offer comprehensive support and partnerships to select teams.